 In contrast to privacy policies, a legal obligation, you may produce a GDPR Compliance Statement to benefit your business and reputation.
 Whether it is a B2B or B2C customer, they will be more willing to provide you with personal information if they see that you will keep it secure.

 What are the benefits of having a GDPR compliance statement?

 Now we all know that a GDPR Compliance Statement is not legally required.
-So a million dollar question arises i.e. why my company needs to have one and what are the benefits.
+So a million-dollar question arises, i.e., why does my company need one, and what are the benefits?

 Well, a compliance statement can be beneficial for a variety of reasons.
 Some of them are:

 - It adds transparency and gains consumers’ trust for secure data processing and handling.

 - It can demonstrate the data controller’s and the data processor’s compliance.

 - It can serve as proof of document for GDPR compliance to the relevant EU or UK supervisory authority.